ajk77/SimpleEMRSystem/README.md

 ##### Python

 1. cd into project directory
-2. enter "python manage.py runserver"
+2. Activate virtual environment
+3. Run `python manage.py runserver`
-3. open web browser to http://127.0.0.1:8000/SEMRinterface/
+4. Open web browser to http://127.0.0.1:8000/SEMRinterface/
-4. terminate using ctrl+break
+5. Terminate using ctrl+break

+### Database Setup

+The system uses SQLite database for data storage.
+The `load_resources` management command populates the database with sample studies and cases from the `resources/` directory.

 ### Notes